AgentGridAgentGrid Docs

 • Canvas - the infinite, pan-and-zoom 2D surface.
 One per space.

-• Space — a tab in the title bar.
-Each space binds a single project folder (the working directory for new agents and terminals) and owns its own pane list.
+• Space - a tab in the title bar.
+Each space binds a project folder and owns its pane layout.

-• Anyone who wants their agents on the same surface as the terminals, browsers, and notes that support them.
+• Anyone who wants agents on the same surface as the terminals, browsers, and notes that support their work.

 Next steps